Five things you need to know about the Volkswagen Tiguan

 Yup, while SUVs remain on trend, accounting for 22.5% of the new car market in 2015, so many of them are toothless when it comes to driving on anything other than loose gravel.
 So while they have the chunky looks and high driving position motorists are drawn to, that’s where the similarity ends.

 Not so with the Tiguan.
 When you couple the on demand four-wheel drive of the SEL spec with extra ground clearance, various driving modes, underbody protection and bigger approach and departure angles, you can really make the most of the car’s off-roading potential.

 If you really want to put the Tiguan through its paces off-road, there’s an optional Outdoor Pack add-on which offers reworked bumpers to further improve the approach and departure angles as well as an additional front underbody protection and chrome door sill protectors.
-Just avoid treating it like a ten-year-old Land Rover Defender, especially if you’re leasing.
+Just avoid treating it like a Land Rover Defender, especially if you’re leasing.